Loading…

 Software Engineer, IBM India

-Reeva Nanda is an AI and ML enthusiast with strong theoretical foundations in generative AI, deep learning, and neural network architectures.
-Deeply passionate about the mathematics underpinning modern AI , particularly linear algebra and its role in model design, she holds a focused...
+Reeva Nanda is a software developer and AI ML researcher with strong theoretical foundations in generative AI, deep learning, and neural network architectures.
+Deeply passionate about the mathematics underpinning modern AI , particularly linear algebra and its role in model design...
 Read More →

 avatar for Pradipta Ghosh